Counseling for Domestic Violence in Massachusetts - Handel Behavioral Health

 How Can a Victim of Domestic Violence Benefit from Working with a Therapist?

-Mental health professionals can provide victims of domestic violence powerful tools and resources to heal and find safety.
-Domestic violence counseling can help victims:
+Mental health professionals can provide victims of domestic violence powerful tools and resources to find safety, healing and wellbeing.
+Domestic violence counseling can help individuals:

 • Build self-esteem to enhance feelings of worth